 Contact BMA pensions

-If you have any query relating to your occupational pension please contact us and we will get back to you as soon as we can.
-In the meantime you may find this fact sheet with further information useful.
+If you have any query relating to your occupational pension you can email the department directly.
+Alternatively, please call First Point of Contact who will forward your query to us and we will get back to you as soon as we can.

 - Phone: 0300 123 1233